k-0/MMM-Canteen/README.md

 It shows the the menu including the prices of canteens from universities in Germany and Switzerland (based on [openmensa.org](https://openmensa.org)).

+## Fork

+Since [k-0](https://github.com/k-0), the initiator of the module, hasn't reacted to PRs for a long time, I decided to create a fork.
+I would be happy if k-0 becomes active again and takes over the maintenance of the module again.
+Until then I recommend everyone to take my fork as I fixed some issues and made improvements.

 ## Screenshot

 ![Example of a canteen in Jena](img/example1.png)